netik/lucius/README.md

 python manage.py runserver
 ```

+If you need to get out of the virtual environment, type `deactivate` or just close the Terminal window.

 ## 2. Set up a tunnel to Twilio with Ngrok

 In another window, let's get ngrok running.